 Under the CFC regime, a Korean shareholder that holds 10 per cent or more of a foreign subsidiary directly or indirectly could be currently taxed on its share of the foreign subsidiary's undistributed earnings.
 More specifically, the CFC regime applies if the following conditions are met:

 - the foreign subsidiary is a related party to the Korean shareholder, as defined in the International Tax Coordination Law (ITCL); and

 - the foreign subsidiary is located in a jurisdiction in which its income is subject to an effective tax rate of 15 per cent or less.

 There are certain exceptions to such current taxation.
 For example, companies with retained earnings of less than a certain threshold amount, holding companies that meet certain requirements or companies that are engaged in an active trade or business in the local jurisdiction are not subject to the CFC rules.

-Also, the CFC rules do not apply to a foreign branch of a Korean company; the branch's income in its entirety would be directly included in calculating the current taxable income of the Korean company.
+In addition, the CFC rules do not apply to a foreign branch of a Korean company; the branch's income in its entirety would be directly included in calculating the current taxable income of the Korean company.

 Domestic intercompany transactions